Infant Safe Haven Laws - Tennessee

 Any facility shall receive possession of any newborn infant left on facility premises with any facility employee or member of the professional medical community if the following applies to the infant:

-- Was born within the preceding 2 weeks, as determined within a reasonable degree of medical certainty
+- The infant was born within the preceding 45 days, as determined within a reasonable degree of medical certainty.

-- Is voluntarily left by a person who purports to be the child's mother and who does not express an intention of returning for the infant
+- The infant is voluntarily left by a person who claims to be the child's mother and who does not express an intention of returning for the infant.

-The term 'facility' means any hospital, birthing center, community health clinic, outpatient walk-in clinic, fire department that is staffed 24 hours a day, law enforcement facility that is staffed 24 hours a day, or emergency medical services facility.
+The term 'facility' means any hospital, birthing center, community health clinic, outpatient walk-in clinic, fire department that is staffed 24 hours a day, law enforcement facility that is staffed 24 hours a day, emergency medical services facility, an emergency communications center, or a nursing home.

 Responsibilities of the Safe Haven Provider